 After completing his internship, Dr. Henderson practiced locum tenens in Saskatchewan.
 He married Blanche on January 3rd, 1942 and shortly thereafter they travelled to Muie, Angola as part of the South African General Mission.
-Their first child, Kathleen Muriel was born in Muie, Angola.
+Their first child, Kathleen Muriel Henderson was born in Muie, Angola.
 Their son, Glen Cameron Henderson was born in Rusitu, Southern Rhodesia and their third child, Norman Grant Henderson was born in Winnipeg.
 Dr. Henderson and his family served many terms in Africa at various times throughout his career.

 Dr. Henderson’s hobbies included home repairs and car mechanics.

 In 1964 he served as a Missionary in a medical capacity in Zambia until June of 1966.

-Dr. Henderson died in 1999.
+Dr. Henderson died on the 27th of July, 1999.
 Mrs. Henderson died on the 22nd of January, 2008.
 Dr. and Mrs. Henderson were buried at Park Lawn Cemetery in Toronto.

 *Dr. William Frederick Glen is also featured on the Chatham-Kent Physician Tribute website.